RobTillaart/AS5600/README.md

 The AS5600 datasheet states it supports Fast-Mode == 400 KHz and Fast-Mode-Plus == 1000 KHz.
+Tests with a AS5600L failed at 400 KHz (needs investigation).

 The sensor should connect the I2C lines SDA and SCL and the VCC and GND to communicate with the processor.